telerik/blazor-docs/components/toolbar/separators.md

 * `ToolBarSeparator` - to separate two items with a solid line you should add the `<ToolBarSeparator>` tag between them.

 * `ToolBarSpacer` - defines empty space in the toolbar which separates the items.
 The space between the items is automatically calculated to fit the width of the ToolBar.
+For example, one spacer in the middle of the items will push the second part of items to the right-hand side of the toolbar.

+* `ToolBarButtonGroup` - you can combine built-in buttons into groups and those groups also add some spacing and separation around themselves.
+You can read more about them in the [Built-in Tools - ToolBarButtonGroup]({%slug toolbar-built-in-tools%}#toolbarbuttongroup) section.

->caption Use The ToolBarSeparator and ToolBarSpace to separate items in the ToolBar
+>caption Use ToolBarButtonGroup, ToolBarSeparator and ToolBarSpace to separate items in the ToolBar

 ![toolbar spacers](images/toolbar-separators.png)